School Board Policy 903 -

 12. Enter onto school property while impaired from the use of alcohol or any other chemical;

 13. Create or participate in creating a disruption to the learning or working environment.
-Examples of disruptive behavior include, but are not limited to, using a raised voice with shouting or yelling; swearing; talking with a teacher, classroom aide, or a student while observing in a classroom; using or allowing an electronic device to make noise in the classroom; and engaging in other conduct that interrupts a lesson while observing in a classroom.
+Examples of disruptive behavior include, but are not limited to, using a raised voice with shouting or yelling; swearing; talking with a teacher, classroom aide, or a student while observing in a classroom; using or allowing an electronic device to create noise or visual distractions or to make audio or video recordings in the classroom; and engaging in other conduct that interrupts a lesson while observing in a classroom.

 VII.
 Grounds for Denying a Request to Visit